daniellizik/engineering-first-principles/README.md

 >
 > — Decartes

-Embracing a healthy skepticism enables us to challenge the status quo and continuously question our understanding of problems and solutions.
-By acknowledging our cognitive biases and being open to alternative perspectives, we cultivate an environment of continuous learning and improvement.
-We encourage research, exploration, and exposure to diverse technologies, languages, industries, and cultures, seeking inspiration from external domains to solve local challenges.
+Embracing a healthy skepticism enables myself to challenge the status quo and continuously question the state of my own understanding.
+By confronting my own cognitive biases and being open to alternative perspectives, I cultivate an environment of continuous learning and improvement.
+I encourage research, exploration, and exposure to diverse technologies, languages, industries, and cultures, seeking inspiration from external domains to solve local challenges.

 ## Principle 3: As simple as possible, as complicated as necessary